JonathanKleve/PartAndProductManager/README.md

 Start your MySQL server.

-Open your MySQL client (e.g., MySQL Workbench or command line).
+Open MySQL Workbench (or your preferred MySQL client).

-Create a new database for the project.
-For example:
+Manually create a new database for the project (e.g., part_product_db).

-CREATE DATABASE part_product_db;
-USE part_product_db;

-Execute the SQL schema script to create the necessary tables.
-You will need to locate this script within the cloned repository. (e.g., src/main/resources/schema.sql or similar).

--- Example: Assuming your schema is in a file named schema.sql -- SOURCE path/to/your/schema.sql;
+Manually create the necessary tables within this database.
+Refer to your project's technical documentation for the required table structure (e.g., Part table, Product table, Product_Part association table).

 Configure Database Connection:

-Locate the database configuration file in the project (e.g., src/main/java/kleve/PartAndProductManager/DAO/JDBC.java).
+Locate the database connection configuration in the project (e.g., src/main/java/kleve/PartAndProductManager/DAO/JDBC.java).

 Update the database connection details (username, password, database name, host) to match your local MySQL setup.